mit-rss/visual_servoing/README.md

 Here’s how they fit together.
 Modules 1 and 2 cover object detection algorithms.
 Comparing different algorithms will give you a better feel for what is out there.
 Module 3 will teach you how to convert a pixel to a plane in the real world.
 Combining 1 and 3 will tell you where a cone is relative to your robot.
 Module 4 will park a robot in front of a simulated cone.
 Bring in modules 1 and 3 and put it on hardware to park in real life.
 Now make some modifications to follow a line instead!

-### COVID Safety

-For Spring 2021, we ask that you observe the following procedures at Johnson Track:
-- Truthfully complete your **attestation** on [covidpass](https://covidpass.mit.edu/) the evening before EACH lab; also, review the MIT rules on COVID testing and ensure you are compliant.
-If you are denied access due to symptoms or possible exposure, let the staff know and we will make appropriate accommodations for remote work.
-- Do all possible **remote prep** before lab (with the exception of the first lab on Tuesday), arriving ready to efficiently use your time with the real robot.
-- Arrive around 8:15am at the Johnson track; labs are announced and start at **8:30 sharp**.
-Wear a mask.
-- Each team will be allocated a **workspace**, marked by tape on the ground; all teammates are asked to remain within their workspace during lab time except with TA permission.
-- Maintain 6 feet of **social distance** from all others, including team members. _No sharing computers_.
-- You will be given an orange cone that you can use to request help from the TAs.
-- Clean your team's workspace by 10:55am.

 ## Submission and Grading

 Lab 4 will require a briefing, but **no report**.
 You will deliver an 8-minute briefing presentation (plus 3 minutes Q&A) together with your team, upload the briefing slides to your github pages website, and submit a [team member assessment form](https://forms.gle/q596G7Lucn7vzVov6).
 See the deliverables chart at the top of this page for due dates and times.